 This part is often used to give definitions to terms and abbreviations if those weren’t explained in an introductory section.
 Sometimes it identifies the analysis models or general diagrams on workflow and teamwork, or includes a list of points to be defined later in a project, or a product mockup.
 You can add any information about a software product that wasn’t revealed in the text before, or not use the appendices at all.

 The smartest way of cooperation with other people is to make their work as easy as possible.
 To do so, make sure that the information you write in the SRS is:

 - Clear.
 Write the requirements in a way that is convenient and easy to understand by all the participants of the project.
 Use simple, straightforward, but informative sentences and consistent terminology.
 Explain all field-specific words in appendices.
 Use graphs, data flow diagrams, or any other type of visual information to make it easier for readers to assimilate information.

 - Consistent.
-Present the information in a logical order and link the parts of your text one to another to engage a reader in a project and avoid distraction during reading.
+Present the information in a logical order and link the parts of your text one to another to engage a reader in a project and avoid distractions during reading.
 For the sake of consistency, all SRSs are formally structured to let specialists navigate the document easily.

 - Accurate.
 Accuracy is in details.
 The more specific instructions you provide, the fewer questions would arise.
 Explain even the obvious things because the staff working on a project may change, and the SRS will be then handed to a lot of people.
-In this case, people won't waste their time on reading and understanding the requirements.
+In this case, people won't waste their time reading and understanding the requirements.